Maritime and Marine Training Courses Online Simulation

 Creating engaging learning environments that use a rich variety of media to challenge and stimulate the learner.

 Safety-related topics that require mandatory training in order for delegates to be able to work at sea or offshore.
+Other courses include health, security, environmental and management topics.
 Training courses filled with highly interactive digital content, supported by practical training and workshops, to achieve the required standards and certification.
 We ensure that all course content is kept up-to-date with ongoing developments in technology and updates to applicable marine and safety legislation.
 All courses are based upon the STCW standards and guidelines from the International Maritime Organization (IMO) and Merchant Navy Training Board (MNTB).

 Maritime E-Learning Courses